andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/jobs-parallels.md

 Look at the file `job-para-comp.yaml`{{open}}.

 This is the same previous `countdown` job but we have added `spec.parallelism` and `spec.completions`.

 The job will run 2 pods in parallel until it reaches 8 completions successfully.

+Create countdown parallel job:

 `kubectl apply -f /manifests/jobs-parallels.yaml`{{execute}}

 ### Job status

-Await for a few seconds to get the 8 completions and then check that the job has been successfully completed 8 times:
+Await for a few seconds to get the 8 completions and then check the status of the job:

 `kubectl get jobs`{{execute}}